How Healthcare Providers Benefit From EHR-CRM Integration

 CRM and patient engagement

 An informed patient is a step closer to recovery.
-At every stage of care delivery, a healthcare CRM would supply patients with personalized content via all the integrated channels such as emails, a website and a patient portal.
-It is especially important during the post-surgery convalescence at home when a patient may mistreat symptoms or get anxious about his or her healing progress.
+At every stage of care delivery, a healthcare CRM would supply patients with personalized content via all the integrated channels, such as emails, a website, and a patient portal.
+It is especially important during the post-surgery convalescence at home when a patient may misinterpret symptoms or get anxious about his or her healing progress.

-In practice, CRM takes a doctor’s place to a certain extent, by timely and professional communication of relevant information whether through personalized website downloadables or handy brochures in a patient’s inbox (based on the information skimmed from the EHR, as described above).
-This helps to sustain patients’ satisfaction with the quality of care and keep up warm, personal relationships with each and every one of them, whether it’s a dozen of a few thousand people.
+In practice, CRM takes a doctor’s place to a certain extent, by timely and professional communication of relevant information, whether through personalized website downloadables or handy brochures in a patient’s inbox (based on the information skimmed from the electronic medical records, as described above).
+This helps to sustain patients’ satisfaction with the quality of care and keep up warm, personal relationships with each and every one of them, whether it’s a dozen or a few thousand people.

 CRM and patient satisfaction